 Approach detects environmental changes in real time to adjust and improve performance

-Innovators at NASA's Armstrong Flight Research Center have developed and are patenting a peak-seeking algorithm that can optimize performance of complex operations in real time.
+Innovators at NASA's Armstrong Flight Research Center have developed a patented peak-seeking algorithm that can optimize performance of complex operations in real time.
 Originally designed for aircraft flying in formation, the algorithm automatically finds optimal formation configurations to reduce aircraft drag and therefore increase fuel efficiency.
 The method is capable of using real-time measurements and quickly adapting to changing environmental conditions.
 In addition to aerospace applications, including commercial flight, this technology could be used in a variety of situations where optimization is critical, such as manufacturing operations, business processes, energy management, and the automotive industry.
+This technology was recognized as an Outstanding Technology Development by the Federal Laboratory Consortium for Technology Transfer's Far West Region.

 - Responsive: Adjusts control in response to real-time environmental changes